FactomProject/factom-docs/wallet/includes/_factom-explorer.md

 Exploring Factom blocks manually via the Factom Explorer can be very insightful and informative for users looking to understand Factom's data structure design.
 Furthermore, it provides important information such as FCT or EC balance visually, without having to run our software.
 The Factom Explorer is accessible at [https://explorer.factom.org](https://explorer.factom.org/).

 ##Overview
-The Explorer has 2 tabs, "Explorer" and "Chains".
-The "Explorer" tab displays details of the [Factom Data Structures](https://github.com/FactomProject/FactomDocs/blob/master/factomDataStructureDetails.md) including the Directory Blocks with their IDs and block times, KeyMRs, Admin Entries, EC Entries, Factoid Entries, and user generated Entries.
+The Explorer has two tabs, "Explorer" and "Chains."
+The "Explorer" tab displays details of the [Factom Data Structures](https://github.com/FactomProject/FactomDocs/blob/master/factomDataStructureDetails.md) including the Directory Blocks with their IDs and block times, KeyMRs, Admin Entries, EC Entries, Factoid Entries, and user-generated Entries.

 ![Explorer 1](/images/wallet_095.png)